Count Otto von Bray-Steinburg: Early life

 Bray-Steinburg came from the old Norman family of Bray.
 He was a son of the Bavarian diplomat Count François Gabriel von Bray (originally from Normandy) and Baroness Sophia Catherine von Löwenstern.

 His main residence was the castle of Irlbach, south of Regensburg, but he also owned the nearby castles of Schambach and Steinburg.

-Bray-Steinburg was taught in the Wilhelmsgymnasium in Munich and then studied law at the Universities of Göttingen and Munich.
+Bray-Steinburg was taught in the Wilhelmsgymnasium in Munich and then studied law at the University of Göttingen and the Ludwig-Maximilians-Universität München.

 Career

 He then served as a Bavarian diplomat in Vienna, Paris and Athens.
-In 1843 to 1859, Bray was, with interruptions, the Bavarian ambassador in Sankt Petersburg.
+In 1843 to 1859, Bray was, with interruptions, the Bavarian ambassador in Saint Petersburg.
 In 1846 to 1847, and again in 1848 to 1849, he was the Bavarian foreign secretary.
 During his second term, he also served as President of the Council of Ministers, a title equivalent to prime minister.
 In 1859 to 1860, Bray was the Bavarian ambassador in Berlin, and he then returned to Vienna as ambassador.

 In 1870, King Ludwig II. appointed Bray again Minister of State of the Exterior and Council president.
 In that position, Bray led the Bavarian delegation for the negotiations of the Bavarian accession to the German Empire and managed to secure a privileged status for the Kingdom of Bavaria within the empire (Reservatrechte).
 The Kingdom of Bavaria was able to retain its own railways, postal service, diplomatic body and even its own army, which would fall under Prussian command only during times of war.

 In 1871, Bray resigned since he was in opposition to the Kulturkampf.
 He then served again as the German Empire's ambassador in Vienna until 1897.

 He was awarded Serbian Order of the Cross of Takovo.